KimotoNari/Silk/README.md

 # Welcome to Silk

 ## About
 > Silk is a security focused note taking alternative that can be self hosted with support for multiple users.
+It is based on the [flaskr](https://flask.palletsprojects.com/en/stable/tutorial/) project.

 ## Usage
 This project requires having Python 3 and pip installed on your system